"The

 the five aggregates belong

-to causes and conditions.
+causes and conditions.

 If they belong to